Time to read: 8 minutes, 38 seconds

 Adminuser password to whatever works for you.

-Making changes to the configuration or the file system of a running VM does not affect its base image.
-As soon as you delete the VM, your changes will be lost, and you will need to recreate them manually on other VMs.
+Changing the configuration or the file system of a running VM (Virtual Machine) does not affect its base image.
+As soon as you delete the VM (Virtual Machine), your changes will be lost; in other words, they are ephemeral, and you will need to recreate them manually on other VMs (Virtual Machines).

 Glossary: Save changes